_images/me.jpg

 About me

-I am a PhD Candidate at the Department of Economics, Tilburg University.
-My research focuses on the intersection of development and environmental economics, particularly on natural resource conservation and resource conserving technology adoption.
-I use field experiments and quasi-experimental methods to evaluate policies on forest conservation and technology diffusion in West-Africa.
-My supervisors are Daan van Soest and Patricio Dalton.
-You can find my academic CV here.
+Before, I obtained my PhD in Economics at Tilburg University, the Netherlands.
+My research there focused on the intersection of development and environmental economics, particularly on natural resource conservation and resource conserving technology adoption.
+I used field experiments and quasi-experimental methods to evaluate governmental policies on forest conservation and technology diffusion in West-Africa.
+My supervisors were Daan van Soest and Patricio Dalton.
+You can find these works below.

 Research